It’s a new year and a new decade!! Let’s take a look at what the major paint brands are predicting the 2020 paint color trends will be!

 While I tend to be more of a green paint lover these days, I can’t get enough of dark, moody blues.
 I’m a huge fan of this color!

 Photo Credit: Behr

 I have to say I’m intrigued by this color.
 I don’t hate it but I don’t love it.
-Some pictures it appears to be almost neon and others it looks a lot more subdued.
+In some pictures, it appears to be almost neon and in others, it looks a lot more subdued.
 If you want to try this one out, I suggest getting a sample first.